rohanrav/ImageRepo/README.md

 #### Account Page
 ![](https://github.com/rohanrav/ImageRepo/blob/master/images/account.png)

 Users can use the search bar to search for images by their caption, characteristics, or similar images via reverse image search.
-See the image below:
+See the screenshots below:

 #### Search Page
 ![](https://github.com/rohanrav/ImageRepo/blob/master/images/search.png)